javascript-tutorial/en.javascript.info/9-regular-expressions/10-regexp-greedy-and-lazy/article.md

     ![](witch_greedy2.svg)

 3. Then the dot repeats because of the quantifier `pattern:.+`.
-The regular expression engine builds the match by taking characters one by one while it is possible.
+The regular expression engine adds to the match one character after another.

-    ...When does it become impossible?
+    ...Until when?
 All characters match the dot, so it only stops when it reaches the end of the string:

     ![](witch_greedy3.svg)

-4. Now the engine finished repeating for `pattern:.+` and tries to find the next character of the pattern.
+4. Now the engine finished repeating `pattern:.+` and tries to find the next character of the pattern.
 It's the quote `pattern:"`.
 But there's a problem: the string has finished, there are no more characters!

     The regular expression engine understands that it took too many `pattern:.+` and starts to *backtrack*.